vestrel00/contacts-android/docs/data/delete-data-sets.md

 val delete = Contacts(context).data().delete()
 ```

-> To delete all kinds of data via Contacts/RawContacts, you may remove them from the
+> ℹ️ To delete all kinds of data via Contacts/RawContacts, you may remove them from the
 > Contact/RawContact and then perform an update.
-> For more info, read [Update contacts](./../basics/update-contacts.md).
+For more info, read [Update contacts](./../basics/update-contacts.md).

 ## A basic delete